Delight Is a Tool That Can Enhance Your Candidate Experience

 Build a candidate-centered recruiting funnel.
 The better you can anticipate what a candidate is thinking and feeling at each stage of your talent acquisition process, the better you can answer their questions and respond to their needs in a timely way.
 Use this simple recruiting funnel model to start mapping out your own.

 Create and use candidate personas.
 A candidate persona is a fictional representation of your ideal hire for a specific role or area.
 Assembling a persona can help you hone in on what pains and pleasures motivate your specific target candidate.
-Use this six-step process to create your own personas.
+Use this four-step process to create your own personas.

 Ways to evoke positive emotions